 The Master's degree is particularly suitable for students planning to subsequently apply to Ph.D. programs in order to prepare for scholarly careers in teaching at colleges and research universities, although it can also be useful for students interested in practicing sociology in an applied setting (e.g., academic administration or policy research).
 The Master's degree is completed by passing ten courses (30 credit hours), including five required courses, and having Plans of Study approved by the Director of Graduate Studies for every semester spent in the program (Plans of Study are only required for those enrolled in the terminal M.A. program).
 Students also have an option to complete a Master's Examination, including a Master’s Thesis or Paper, but it is not required for degree completion.

 The core required courses for the M.A. degree are:

-- One semester of sociological theory (either SC715/SOCY7715 or SC716/SOCY7716)
+- One course in sociological theory (either SOCY 7715 or SOCY 7716).

 For more details on the requirements for the M.A. in sociology, see the department's Guide to Graduate Study.

-*Please note: These files are Adobe Acrobat® (PDF) formatted files.
-To view them you will need the free Adobe Acrobat file reader.
+Note: To view Adobe Acrobat® (PDF) formatted files you will need the free Adobe Acrobat file reader.